Power10

+Power10 is a superscalar, multithreading, multi-core microprocessor family, based on the open source Power ISA, announced in August 2020 and available from September 2021.
+The processor is designed to have 15 cores available.
+The main features of Power10 are higher performance per watt and better memory and I/O architectures, with a focus on artificial intelligence (AI) workloads.
+Each Power10 core has doubled up on most functional units compared to its predecessor POWER9.
+Power10 is available in a range of IBM models and is supported by operating systems including Linux 5.9 and PowerVM.
+The branding is unusual in that its name is not capitalized like POWER9 and all other previous POWER processors.

+Description

-Power10 is a superscalar, multithreading, multi-core microprocessor family, based on the open source Power ISA, and announced in August 2020 at the Hot Chips conference; systems with Power10 CPUs.
-Generally available from September 2021 in the IBM Power10 Enterprise E1080 server.
+The Power10 superscalar, multithreading, multi-core microprocessor family is based on the open source Power ISA.
+It was announced in August 2020 at the Hot Chips conference.
+Systems with Power10 CPUs were generally available from September 2021 in the IBM Power10 Enterprise E1080 server.
 The processor is designed to have 15 cores available, but a spare core will be included during manufacture to cost-effectively allow for yield issues.

-Power10-based processors will be manufactured by Samsung using a 7 nm process with 18 layers of metal and 18 billion transistors on a 602 mm2 silicon die.

 The main features of Power10 are higher performance per watt and better memory and I/O architectures, with a focus on artificial intelligence (AI) workloads.

+Power10-based processors is manufactured by Samsung using a 7 nm process with 18 layers of metal and 18 billion transistors on a 602 mm2 silicon die.